 His piano study has allowed him to perform with jazz and gospel musicians such as Wycliffe Gordon and the artist formerly known as Tonéx.
 He has held church positions in Orange, Alameda, Contra Costa, Los Angeles, and Clark County serving as the Minister of Music at Saint John Missionary Baptist Church, and Reigning Life Fellowship, both in Long Beach, California as well as Beth Eden Baptist Church in Oakland, California along with serving as co music director at Greater El Bethel Baptist Church.
 He was a keyboardist with Truevine Baptist Church, Christ Our Redeemer, A.M.E., Holy Trinity, A.M.E, and Second Baptist of Las Vegas.
 He is currently Director of Music at Saint Patrick's Church in Oakland.

 He has been a voice adjudicator for local competitions with the National Association of Teachers of Singing and has a private voice studio.
 Dr. Harris was a voice and piano instructor at The Bay Area Academy of Music, Orchepia School of Music, Dexter Music Academy, and Vibo Music School.
-He served a music instructor during the summer session at The Young Musicians Program and The Young Musicians Choral Orchestra.
+He served as a music instructor during the summer session of The Young Musicians Program and The Young Musicians Choral Orchestra.
 He was the Assistant Director for the Oakland Interfaith Youth Choir and has been a voice workshop facilitator at music events hosted at Beth Eden Baptist Church and with the Oakland Interfaith Gospel Choirs.
 While a singer with the Aspen Music Festival, he also taught voice at the Passes and Lessons Scholarship Program.

-Dr. Harris is a member of Kappa Alpha Psi Fraternity, Inc., The National Association of Teachers of Singing, and The American Guild of Musical Artists.
+Phillip is a member of Kappa Alpha Psi Fraternity, Inc., The National Association of Teachers of Singing, and The American Guild of Musical Artists.
 Upcoming engagements include singing Mr. Dashwood in Little Women with Island City Opera, presenting a lecture and vocal masterclass at Alabama State University and an opera gala at The University of California, Irvine.
 An alumnus of The University of California, Los Angeles he holds a Bachelor of Music in Voice Performance from The University of California, Irvine, a Master of Music in Voice Performance from The University of Michigan, and a Doctor of Musical Arts in Voice Performance from The University Nevada, Las Vegas.